braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/linking.md

 Refer to [Apple][11] for more information.

 {% alert note %}
 The default universal link integration is not compatible with Braze's push notifications, in-app messages, or News Feed.
-See our [linking customization][26] article to handle universal links within your application.
-Alternatively, we recommend using [scheme-based deep links][25] with push notifications, in-app messages, and the News Feed.
+See our [linking customization](#linking-handling-customization) article to handle universal links within your application.
+Alternatively, we recommend using [scheme-based deep links](#step-1-registering-a-scheme) with push notifications, in-app messages, and the News Feed.
 {% endalert%}

 ## App transport security (ATS)